got-reload/got-reload/README.md

 ### Current practical limitations (things we might to be able to eventually work around)

-- `replace` directives in `go.mod` in the project you're reloading must use absolute paths.

-  This is because we copy source of the project to a temporary directory, so relative paths in `go.mod` don't work.
 - You cannot change function signatures.
 - You cannot redefine types (add/remove/change fields) or add new types.
 - You cannot add new package-scope variables or constants during a reload.